-Since 2016, ransomware attacks have been a well-known threat to medical organizations.
+Ransomware attacks have been a well-known threat to medical organizations for several years.
 We saw a massive influx of attacks from the pandemic onwards.
 While ransomware attacks, in general, are destructive, the impacts on healthcare facilities are arguably some of the most catastrophic.
-They cripple key systems and prevent hospitals from accessing crucial patient data until a fee is paid to the hacker (or the ransomware is removed by IT specialists).
-Add a global pandemic into the mix and you’ve got an even bigger problem that leads to severe delays and costs to healthcare organizations, patients going untreated, and canceled appointments.
+They cripple key systems and prevent hospitals from accessing crucial patient data until a fee is paid to the hacker or the ransomware is removed by IT specialists.

 Our team sifted through several different healthcare resources— specialist IT news, data breach reports, and state reporting tools—to collate as much data as possible on ransomware attacks on US healthcare providers.
 We then used all of the available data on downtime and ransom amounts to estimate a range for the likely cost of ransomware attacks on medical organizations.
 Due to the limitations of uncovering these types of breaches, we believe the figures only scratch the surface of the problem.

-Please note: in this update, we have separated healthcare-based organizations, such as hospitals, clinics, pharmacies, and care homes from businesses that cater solely to the healthcare industry, e.g. pharmaceutical companies and medical manufacturers, Therefore, the focus of this study is on companies that primarily offer a healthcare service and directly deal with patients and their data.
+Please note: we have separated healthcare-based organizations, such as hospitals, clinics, pharmacies, and care homes from businesses that cater solely to the healthcare industry, e.g. pharmaceutical companies and medical manufacturers.
+The focus of this study is on companies that primarily offer a healthcare service and directly deal with patients and their data.
 As a result, some figures may differ from previous versions of this study.

-- 108 individual ransomware attacks on medical organizations–a slight increase from 2020 (103)
+- 539 individual ransomware attacks on medical organizations

 - Downtime varied from minimal disruption (thanks to frequent data backups) to months upon months of recovery time